 Qualifying examinations: Qualifying examinations form a bridge between course work and dissertation research.
 They are meant to assess the student's familiarity with the essential works, authors, issues, methods, and theories that have defined the field.
 Further, students must demonstrate their capacity to think "on their feet," being able to synthesize critically - and in a limited time span - the extant literature and take an informed position in relationship to this literature.
 Normally students take qualifying examinations during one of two specified periods in their third year in residence.
-Currently available comprehensive reading lists for Religion and Americas and Religion and Nature can be found at https://religion.ufl.edu/comprehensive-examreading-lists/.
+Reading lists are continually revised and students need to confirm with their committees the reading lists for each specific exam.